castillobg/castillobg.github.io/about.md

 permalink: /about/
 ---

-I'm a Software Developer/ Systems Engineer based in Medellin, Colombia.
+I'm David Castillo, a Software Developer/ Systems Engineer based in Medellin, Colombia.

 I [write code](https://github.com/castillobg), and run the [Medellin DevOps Meetup](https://www.meetup.com/medellin-devops/).
 I like to